zenika-open-source/promote-open-source-project/README.md

 <summary>↗️ Share the project on social media and specialized platforms</summary>
 <p>

-> Tell the world about your awesome work!
+> Tell the World about your awesome work!
 Publish on social media and specialized platforms:
 >
 > - [Twitter](https://twitter.com)
 > - [Linkedin](https://www.linkedin.com/)